 This case concerns the ability to use self-induced extreme intoxication as a defence to assault and sexual assault offences.

-LEAF intervened before the Supreme Court of Canada when it heard this appeal in November 2021.
+LEAF intervened before the Supreme Court of Canada.

 Mr. Brown consumed alcohol and magic mushrooms while at a party.
 He then broke into two homes.
 While in the first home, he attacked a woman and caused her serious injuries.
 He caused property damage in the second home.